What influences borrowing power?

 - Number of applicants and dependants - as this helps determine living expenses

-- Credit card limits - are considered regardless of the amount of debt currently owing
+- Credit card limits - are considered regardless of the amount of debt currently owed

 - Existing loans - including personal, car, business and other property loans

-- Assets you can offer as security against the loan - such as existing property holdings
+- Assets that can be offered as security against the loan - such as existing property holdings